daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
-  Why another tutorial using MongoDB?
+  Why yet another tutorial using MongoDB?
 Why not use MySQL, PostgreSQL, CouchDB or even <a href="http://rethinkdb.com/">RethinkDB</a>?
 That's because I don't really care enough about the database layer for the types of apps I am building.
-I would rather focus on the front-end stack, because that is my primary interest, than deciding which database to use.
-MongoDB may not be the best database for all use cases, but it has worked well for me in the past 3 years.
+I would much rather focus on the front-end stack, because that's one of my primary interests, not databases.
+MongoDB may not best-suited for all use cases, but it's a decent general-purpose database and it has worked well for me in the past 3 years.
 </div>

 Most of these fields are pretty self-explanatory, but `random` and `voted` may need some context: